rkyzk/vite-react/README.md

 nvm use --lts

+## to do

+card data
+order confirmation dialog
+each product page
+about

 ## Bugs

 not logged in => Checkout => log in => should go back to checkout page